ropensci/drake/README.md

 There are several reasons for R users to prefer `drake` instead.

--   `Drake` already has a [Make](http://kbroman.org/minimal_make/)-powered parallel backend.
+-   `drake` already has a [Make](http://kbroman.org/minimal_make/)-powered parallel backend.
 Just run `make(..., parallelism = "Makefile", jobs = 2)` to enjoy most of the original benefits of [Make](http://kbroman.org/minimal_make/) itself.
 -   Improved scalability.
 With [Make](http://kbroman.org/minimal_make/), you must write a potentially large and cumbersome [Makefile](https://github.com/kbroman/preCCProbPaper/blob/master/Makefile) by hand.
 But with `drake`, you can use [wildcard templating](https://ropenscilabs.github.io/drake-manual/mtcars.html#generate-the-workflow-plan) to automatically generate massive collections of targets with minimal code.
 -   Lower overhead for light-weight tasks.
 For each [Make](http://kbroman.org/minimal_make/) target that uses R, a brand new R session must spawn.
 For projects with thousands of small targets, that means more time may be spent loading R sessions than doing the actual work.
 With `make(..., parallelism = "mclapply, jobs = 4")`, `drake` launches 4 persistent workers up front and efficiently processes the targets in R.
 -   Convenient organization of output.
-With [Make](http://kbroman.org/minimal_make/), the user must save each target as a file. `Drake` saves all the results for you automatically in a [storr cache](https://github.com/richfitz/storr) so you do not have to micromanage the results.
+With [Make](http://kbroman.org/minimal_make/), the user must save each target as a file. `drake` saves all the results for you automatically in a [storr cache](https://github.com/richfitz/storr) so you do not have to micromanage the results.

 Remake
 ------

-[Drake](https://github.com/ropensci/drake) overlaps with its direct predecessor, [remake](https://github.com/richfitz/remake).
+[drake](https://github.com/ropensci/drake) overlaps with its direct predecessor, [remake](https://github.com/richfitz/remake).
 In fact, [drake](https://github.com/ropensci/drake) owes its core ideas to [remake](https://github.com/richfitz/remake) and [Rich Fitzjohn](https://github.com/richfitz/remake).
-[Remake](https://github.com/richfitz/remake)'s development repository lists several [real-world applications](https://github.com/richfitz/remake/blob/master/README.md#real-world-examples).
-[Drake](https://github.com/ropensci/drake) surpasses [remake](https://github.com/richfitz/remake) in several important ways, including but not limited to the following.
+[Remake](https://github.com/richfitz/remake)'s development repository lists several [real-world applications](https://github.com/richfitz/remake/blob/master/README.md#real-world-examples). [drake](https://github.com/ropensci/drake) surpasses [remake](https://github.com/richfitz/remake) in several important ways, including but not limited to the following.

 1. High-performance computing.
-[Remake](https://github.com/richfitz/remake) has no native parallel computing support.
-[Drake](https://github.com/ropensci/drake), on the other hand, has a thorough selection of parallel computing technologies and scheduling algorithms.
+[Remake](https://github.com/richfitz/remake) has no native parallel computing support. [drake](https://github.com/ropensci/drake), on the other hand, has a thorough selection of parallel computing technologies and scheduling algorithms.
 Thanks to [future](github.com/HenrikBengtsson/future), [future.batchtools](github.com/HenrikBengtsson/future.batchtools), and [batchtools](github.com/mllg/batchtools), it is straightforward to configure a [drake](https://github.com/ropensci/drake) project for most popular job schedulers, such as [SLURM](https://slurm.schedmd.com/), [TORQUE](http://www.adaptivecomputing.com/products/torque/), and the [Grid Engine](https://www.oracle.com/technetwork/oem/grid-engine-166852.html), as well as systems contained in [Docker images](https://www.docker.com/).
 2. A friendly interface.
-In [remake](https://github.com/richfitz/remake), the user must manually write a [YAML](https://github.com/richfitz/remake/blob/master/doc/remake.yml) configuration file to arrange the steps of a workflow, which leads to some of the same scalability problems as [Make](https://www.gnu.org/software/make/).
-[Drake](https://github.com/ropensci/drake)'s data-frame-based interface and [wildcard templating functionality](https://ropenscilabs.github.io/drake-manual/mtcars.html#generate-the-workflow-plan) easily generate workflows at scale.
+In [remake](https://github.com/richfitz/remake), the user must manually write a [YAML](https://github.com/richfitz/remake/blob/master/doc/remake.yml) configuration file to arrange the steps of a workflow, which leads to some of the same scalability problems as [Make](https://www.gnu.org/software/make/). [drake](https://github.com/ropensci/drake)'s data-frame-based interface and [wildcard templating functionality](https://ropenscilabs.github.io/drake-manual/mtcars.html#generate-the-workflow-plan) easily generate workflows at scale.
-3. Thorough documentation.
-[Drake](https://github.com/ropensci/drake) contains [thorough user manual](https://ropenscilabs.github.io/drake-manual/), a [reference website](https://ropensci.github.io/drake/), a [comprehensive README](https://github.com/ropensci/drake/blob/master/README.md), examples in the help files of user-side functions, and [accessible example code](https://github.com/wlandau/drake-examples) that users can write with `drake::example_drake()`.
+3. Thorough documentation. [drake](https://github.com/ropensci/drake) contains [thorough user manual](https://ropenscilabs.github.io/drake-manual/), a [reference website](https://ropensci.github.io/drake/), a [comprehensive README](https://github.com/ropensci/drake/blob/master/README.md), examples in the help files of user-side functions, and [accessible example code](https://github.com/wlandau/drake-examples) that users can write with `drake::example_drake()`.
-4. Active maintenance.
-[Drake](https://github.com/ropensci/drake) is actively developed and maintained, and [issues](https://github.com/ropensci/drake/issues) are usually addressed promptly.
+4. Active maintenance. [drake](https://github.com/ropensci/drake) is actively developed and maintained, and [issues](https://github.com/ropensci/drake/issues) are usually addressed promptly.
 5. Presence on CRAN.
 At the time of writing, [drake](https://github.com/ropensci/drake) is [available on CRAN](https://cran.r-project.org/package=drake), but [remake](https://github.com/richfitz/remake) is not.

 Memoise